 On this Eve, many families sit down to a gourmet spread of baked, fried and sautéed aquatic delicacies, known as “The Seven Fishes.”

 True, the Feast of Fishes was not celebrated throughout Italy.
-Having its beginnings in the Southern Italian regions, the custom became an international sensation as it was carried across world boundaries by Italian immigrants.
+Having its beginnings in the Southern Italian regions, the custom became a sensation as it was carried across world boundaries by Italian immigrants.

 Somehow the count of seven fish became the common denominator, but there were other numbers, all with religious meanings.
-Seven fish may have represented the seven Catholic sacraments, seven deadly sins, or the seven days of creation.
+Seven fish may have represented the seven Catholic sacraments, or the seven days of creation.

 The nine presumably embodied the Holy Trinity times three; eleven, the Apostles minus Judas; and thirteen fish: the Twelve Apostles, plus Jesus.